olres/GLIGEN/README.md

 [![IMAGE ALT TEXT HERE](https://github.com/gligen/GLIGEN/blob/master/figures/teaser_v4.png)](https://youtu.be/-MCkU7IAGKs)

 - Go beyond text prompt with GLIGEN: enable new capabilities on frozen text-to-image generation models to ground on various prompts, including box, keypoints and images.
-- GLIGEN’s zero-shot performance on COCO and LVIS outperforms that of existing supervised layout-to-image baselines by a large margin.
+- GLIGEN's zero-shot performance on COCO and LVIS outperforms that of existing supervised layout-to-image baselines by a large margin.

 ## :fire: News